 What was perhaps the greatest snow in New England history occurred on this date.
 During a 10-day period, a series of 4 snowstorms dumped 3 feet of snow on Boston, MA and the city was snowbound for 2 weeks.
+95% of New England's deer population was wiped out.
 Up to 6 feet of snow was reported farther to the north, and drifts covered many one story homes.

 Heavy rains over two weeks caused immense damage at San Diego, CA and catastrophic damage at Tijuana, Mexico.
 The worst was flooding along the Tijuana River where all structures were swept away and a man was killed.
 Three prospectors died at Table Mountain in Baja California.

 An intense are of low pressure moved across Arkansas, Tennessee, Missouri, and Illinois.
 The lowest pressure was 28.71 inHg at Springfield, IL.